Cookies and legal notice

 - specific information concerning the device used to connect to the Internet (for example, the kind of device, information related to the mobile network, etc.);

 - log info.
-When using our services or viewing the content provided by the Owner, some information in the server’s logs may be automatically collected and recorded.
+When using our services or viewing the content provided by us, some information in the server’s logs may be automatically collected and recorded.
 This information might include: the data related to the way in which our service is used, such as search queries; info related to Internet connection data, like IP addresses and all the other connected data; info on the events generated by the device, system activities, hardware settings, browser type and language, time and date of the queries and of the referring URL; the cookies that might identify the browser and the user’s account uniquely.

 All the partners involved in the project could use different technologies to collect and record information when the website is visited and/or a service is used which might require the delivery of one or more cookies or anonymous identifiers to the user’s device.

 Types of data processing

 We personal data, exclusively of non-sensitive nature, communicated by you while visiting the website areas “Contact” and “Events”, via email or when filling out special forms.
 The processing of the personal data for the mentioned purposes is done by means of automated or computer-based procedures, in respect of the rules of confidentiality and security provided by the applicable laws, by the following rules and the internal procedures established for that purpose.

 We undertake not to disclose the submitted data to any unauthorized persons or use it for purposes other than those specified above.
 This data can be produced only at the request of authorities entitled by law.

 1) We may share your personal information with third-party service providers which perform services and functions at our direction and on our behalf such as our accountants, IT service providers, printers, payment providers, lawyers, providers of security and administration services and other business advisers.